yoroshikun/teyvatdev-web/README.md

 ## Challenge

-Small challenge to help make the coming soon page! show of your skills of adaptation and front end development by creating the coming soon page for teyvat dev!
-Clone this repo and hack away, once you are ready create a pull request to submit your version!
+Want to add some extra flare to the welcome page, have a shot!
+The welcome page is a little too simple right now and would love some added flare.
+Submit a pull request with your added flare to help sell teyvat dev to prospective users!

-The winners version will be used for the official coming soon page!
+The winners version will be used for the official welcome page!
 And a discord role for your efforts.

-Submissions should include.

-- Teyvat Dev Logo
-- Social links to email (contact@teyvat.dev), discord (https://discord.gg/AKtCEm7QEn), github (here).
-- Following the code and style design already provided
-- Disclaimer for mihoyo
-- Try add your own flare, have fun with it
+Submission ideas.

+- Animated logo
+- Partical effects
+- Animated hover effects

 Even if you don't win I will still look over your submissions and give constructive feedback!